arcus/education_modules/sql_basics/sql_basics.md

 </div>

 <details>
-<summary style = "margin-bottom: 1rem;">*If you have given it a good try and are stuck... click here to show/hide an answer!*</summary>
+<summary style = "margin-bottom: 1rem;">*If you have given it a good try and are stuck trying to show all of the `allergies` table ... click here to show/hide an answer!*</summary>

 Try: